interledger/rfcs/00XX-common-ledger-protocol/00XX-common-ledger-protocol.md

 ledger types, making it a good place to start from when creating a new protocol.

-This document describes the flow and messages that CLP uses, but not sub-protocols.
+This document describes the flow and data format that CLP uses, but not sub-protocols.
 Sub-protocols include functionality like ledger metadata, balance, automated settlement, and dispute resolution.
 Some protocols are documented on [the wiki page].
-They are carried in the protocol data of CLP messages.
+They are carried in the protocol data of CLP packets.

-The CLP Packet format is described exactly in the [CLP ASN.1 spec].
+The CLP packet format is described exactly in the [CLP ASN.1 spec].

 ## Terminology